Our Third-Party Content Policy

 - That contains unsubstantiated claims about a competitive product, service, or offering.

 - That contains assertions or implications of a user’s personal attributes.
 This includes direct or indirect assertions or implications about a person’s race, ethnicity, religion, beliefs, age, sexual orientation or practices, gender identity, disability, physical or mental health (including medical condition), vulnerable social needs, family structure, etc.

 - That promotes suicide or self-injury.

-- Content about recovery or research about suicide or self-injury always features an interstitial disclaimer allowing a user not to view it, and national helpline information with instructions for use for any users who may need it.
+- Content about recovery, or research about suicide or self-injury, always features an interstitial disclaimer.
+This allows a user to opt out of viewing it.
+It also includes national helpline information with instructions for use for any users who may need it.

-- That implies support or recommendation from providers in our networks or any groups other than the third party, that uses other copyrighted logos or brand names without consent, or that does not clearly indicate the supporter of the content within the content.
+- That implies support or recommendation from providers in our networks or any groups other than the third party.
+This extends to the use of other copyrighted logos or brand names without consent.
+In addition, all third-party content must clearly display the supporter of the content.